 The Japanese verb 知る is often translated as "to know," but technically a more accurate translation would be "to get to know something" because what 知る actually means is the change in the state from "not knowing" to "knowing."
 When the piece of information enters your brain, that's 知る.

 So what about when you have the information stored in your brain and simply want to say "I know something"?
 That's when we use 〜ている.

 Let's say your friend asks you if you know that 〜ている can be used for things like "I live in Tokyo."
-You'll say:
+You'd say:

 - Oh yeah, I know.

-If your friend asked you how you got to know about it, you'd say something like:
+If your friend asked you how you learned about it, you'd say something like:

 You use the past tense of 知る here because you're describing the change from "not knowing" to "knowing."

 A similar example of this is 分かる (to understand). 分かる focuses on the change of state from "not understanding" to "understanding," but 分かっている describes the state of you already understanding.

 いる and ある with 〜ている